alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/authentication-example/readme.md

 |Whether to print logs about xDS| spring.cloud.istio.config.log-xds|true|

 ### Run the application
-You need to run the application in the K8s environment and inject some meta information about K8s into the following environment variables for the running application
+You need to run the application in the K8s environment and inject some meta information about K8s into the following environment variables for the running application:
 |Environment variable name|K8s pod metadata name|
 |--|--|
 |POD_NAME|metadata.name|
 |NAMESPACE_NAME|metadata.namespace|

-**HINT：The POD in which your deployed application does not need to be automatically injected by Istio because the various governance modules of Spring Cloud Alibaba will be used to replace the functions of the Envoy Proxy**
+**HINT：The POD in which your deployed application does not need to be automatically injected by Istio because the various governance modules of Spring Cloud Alibaba will be used to replace the functions of the Envoy Proxy.**
 ### Demostration
-The following are some simple examples of authentication rule configurations
+The following are some simple examples of authentication rule configurations:
 #### IP Blocks
 The following command is used to deliver an authentication rule to the demo application through Istio.
 This rule restricts the source IP addresses that can access the application:
 ```